 Go for a longer (38″+) and wider (9-10″) board – smaller boards require more balancing effort.
 Bigger decks give you more room to move and adjust your stance, they are great for beginners.

-Once you build up your balancing skills, you may want to try a pintail (narrower and pointy in the back) which can also be fun for relaxed cruising, although topmounts are typically not as stable as a drop through (that will also depend on the trucks).
+Once you build up your balancing skills, you may want to try a pintail (narrower and pointy in the back) which can also be fun for relaxed cruising, although topmounts are typically not as stable as a drop-through (that will also depend on the trucks).

-Wider and softer wheels also makes your life much easier by making your ride smoother over cracks and bumps, and grippier on pavement.
+Wider and softer wheels also make your life much easier by making your ride smoother over cracks and bumps, and grippier on pavement.
 A bigger board with larger wheels will thus help your longboarding at first, although at the expense of some agility and turnability.

 A final aspect that affects how easy or hard longboarding is for new riders, is where you ride.
 Riding on a smooth, even surface is easier than riding on bumpy or cracked ground, such as streets full of potholes or gravel alleys.